BharatCyberForce/Pay_loads/xss/README.md

 ## Reflected XSS

-Reflected XSS is often used for targeted attacks or to spread a message widely through social engineering.
-Hacktivists create a malicious URL with a payload that, when clicked by a victim, executes in their browser.
+Reflected XSS is often used for targeted attacks or to spread a message widely through social engineering. we can create a malicious URL with a payload that, when clicked by a victim, executes in their browser.

   Social Engineering: They can use phishing campaigns to send a malicious link to a specific target, like a government official or a corporate leader.
 When the target clicks the link, the payload runs, allowing the hacktivist to steal cookies or hijack their session.